Beyond the Irish Question

 Community Connection

-A living field of fellow participants from Ireland and the diaspora, creating resonance, belonging, and collective support throughout the journey.
+A living field of fellow participants from Ireland and the diaspora, building resonance, belonging, and collective support across the journey.

 Live Weekly Sessions

-Twenty-two live, two-hour gatherings that combine teaching, embodied practice, and collective dialogue in a safe, supportive field.
+Twenty-six live, two-hour gatherings combining teaching, embodied practice, and collective dialogue in a safe, supportive field.

 Three people standing on a beach holding umbrellas, facing the ocean on a cloudy, rainy day.